statichunt/geeky-hugo/exampleSite/content/blog/best-affiliate-programs.md

 ### 8. ShareASale.com

 ShareASale is an established merchant headquarter in the U.S. The corporation was founded in 2000 by Brian Littleton.
-Seventeen years later on June 17th, 2017, the company was acquired by Awin, an extension of the Axel Springer Group.
+Seventeen years later June 17th, 2017, the company was acquired by Awin, an extension of the Axel Springer Group.
 As of late, ShareASale.com has over 3,900 merchants hosted on its networks platform.
 More importantly, they provide services in more than 40 categories.
 To date, there are over 700,000 associates partnered with ShareASale.

 ### 9. Awin.com